-It sounds to me like you’ve been having some frustration with others who don’t share your affinity for learning the Spanish language and immersing in the local culture.
+It sounds to me like you’ve been having some frustration with others who don’t share your affinity for learning the Spanish language and immersing themselves in the local culture.
 While I totally get it and think it’s okay for you to feel that way, I also think it’s okay for those other people be on a different path and it is important for you to understand that we are not all taking the same journey.

 This reminds me of a time I met a fellow guiri who was living in a village of Málaga.
 She was not traveling; she had been living there for a few months already.
 She seemed like a lovely human being, but I could not, for the life of me, get over the fact that she kept saying Málaga incorrectly―as “Ma-LAG-a” instead of “MAL aga” as the accent on the ‘a’ clearly indicates.
 It was so annoying as this is something a beginner in Spanish would understand and, even if that was not obvious to her, surely she must have had hundreds of opportunities to hear the correct pronunciation while she was living in the place!
 Why was she not interested enough in her city, the country, and the language she was surrounded by?

 Unintentionally, I began to judge her as ‘disengaged’ and ‘ungrateful’ for this amazing opportunity she had to experience the Spanish culture and (c’mon now!) at least learn the proper pronunciation of where she lived.
 Over time, however, I came to realize that those judgements were very unfair, leading me to some deeper understanding: